oliver-sanders/cylc-textmate-grammar/README.md

 ```

 #### Unit tests
 We're using [vscode-tmgrammar-test](https://github.com/PanAeon/vscode-tmgrammar-test) for testing the textmate grammar.
 Test files reside in the `/tests` directory.
-These are essentially suite.rc files that are annotated with comments (filenames must match pattern `suite*.rc` or `suite*.rc.*`).
+These are essentially Cylc workflow files that are annotated with comments.
 The comments detail what the expected scopes of the test line are.
 The comments are read in by vscode-tmgrammar-test and compared to the actual applied scopes.
 An example test might be:
 ```ini
     foo = bar
 #   ^^^       variable.other.key.cylc